Skip to content

 -30-

-Newfoundland and Labrador (NL) Health Services advises the public that work is ongoing to resolve an interruption to telephone services currently impacting the Family Care Team clinic in Labrador City.
+Newfoundland and Labrador (NL) Health Services advises the public that work is ongoing to resolve an interruption to telephone services currently impacting Hopedale Community Clinic.

 In case of emergency: Patients with a medical emergency who require an ambulance should call 911.
 Those who feel they have a serious or urgent medical problem should proceed to the nearest open emergency.
 If you are unsure if you should go to the emergency department, please call the 811 HealthLine or click here.